V4Fire/Client/src/super/i-static-page/README.md

 This module provides a super component for all root components.

-A root component is the top component of any application.
+The root component is the top component of any application.
-It contains all other components, and all components have a property, which refers to the root component - `r` or `$root`.
+It contains all other components, and all components have a property, which refers to it: `r` or `$root`.

-Also, the root component generates the initial application HTML layout.
+Also, the root component generates an initial application HTML layout.
 The layout contains including of base CSS/JS/... files and a bunch of meta tags, like `<title>`.

 ## Synopsis